Celery May Help Bring Your High Blood Pressure Down

 “To get the benefit, you should eat roughly four stalks – one cup, chopped – of celery daily,” Dr. Laffin says.

 Most major health organizations, including the Cleveland Clinic and the National Heart, Lung and Blood Institute, recommend the DASH Diet, a nutrition program targeted at lowering BP and the risk of cardiovascular disease.

-“A diet based largely on plants is ideal,” Dr. Shafer says.
+“A diet based largely on plants is ideal,” Dr. Laffin says.

 By eating vegetables, fruits, whole grains, beans, seeds, nuts and vegetable oils, you get the potassium, calcium, magnesium, fiber, protein and limited sodium needed to control your BP.
 You should also restrict sweets, sugary beverages and red meats.